erikvoorbraak/knvvl_exam/README.md

 from `C:/github/knvvl_exam/vue/dist`
 into `C:/github/knvvl_exam/java/src/main/resources/static`.

 Now we can create the JAR file.
-Open a command prompt on `C:/github/knvvl_exam/java` and run `mvn package`.
+Open a command prompt on `C:/github/knvvl_exam/java` and run `mvn clean`, then `mvn package`.
 Alternatively, use your IDE to run Maven's package command.

 If successful, then a JAR file should appear in `C:/github/knvvl_exam/java/target`.